anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 - Easily blocked, reflected, or interfered with

-- Vulnerable to jamming and spoofing ^Appendix C^
+- Vulnerable to jamming and spoofing ^3^

 This fragility is not accidental.
 GNSS prioritizes: